graphprotocol/contracts/packages/issuance/deploy/legacy/analysis.md

 This document summarizes what is valuable in the legacy issuance deployment work (now exposed under `/git/graphprotocol/contracts/private`) and how it should inform the current Ignition-based deployment in this repo.

-## 1. Scope & reference locations

-Legacy reference tree (read-only via symlink):

-- `packages/issuance/deploy/legacy/raw/v1/packages/issuance/deploy/doc/`
-- `packages/issuance/deploy/legacy/raw/v1/packages/issuance/deploy/ignition/`
-- `packages/issuance/deploy/legacy/raw/v1/packages/issuance/deploy/scripts/`

-Current issuance deploy spike (active design):

-- `packages/issuance/deploy/ignition/` (modules, configs)
-- `packages/issuance/DEPLOYMENT.md` (current deploy guide)

-This doc is **for humans**: it does not try to be executable; it distills patterns and decisions worth carrying over.

-## 2. Legacy design patterns worth preserving
+## Legacy design patterns worth preserving

 From legacy `doc/README.md` and `Design.md`: